OUR REQUIREMENTS TO ASSIST WITH REPAIRS

 REPAIRING OF UNIT

-Importantly, this further “Annexure B” inspection may identify additional problems with the unit and it will then be necessary to address any and all issues picked up at this point.
-Additional work may be required as well as the completion of any compliance items that the independent inspector records.
-This again will be submitted to the client for approval.
+Importantly, this further “Annexure B” inspection may identify additional items that may need to be addressed.
+A quotation for additional repair work and completion of any compliance items that the independent inspector records, will be submitted to the client for approval.

-Once the unit has been fully repaired and a compliant “Annexure B” has been provided, the unit is handed back to the client for use.
-We strongly recommend that a maintenance contract is concluded at this stage not only to comply with the current Occupational Health and Safety Regulations but also to ensure that units operate at optimum efficiency and safety.
+Once the unit has been fully repaired and a compliant “Annexure B” provided, the unit is handed back to the client for use.
+We strongly recommend that a maintenance contract is concluded at this stage, not only to comply with the current Occupational Health and Safety Regulations but also to ensure that units operate at optimum efficiency and safety.